Making Your Autoharp Folk- and Bluegrass-Friendly

 This Site is a Cookie-Free Zone - Except for discussion forums that you have to expressly register for, none of our pages use cookies of any kind.
 Some of the vendors we link to do, but that won't affect you unless you click on a link to their pages.
 Your continued use of this page indicates that you agree to our policy.
 For details, click here.

-Why not replace some of those trumpet-friendly chords like Ab, Eb, and Bb7 with guitar-friendly chords?
+What about Tweaking the One You Have (or Can Afford)? - Why not replace some of those trumpet-friendly chords like Ab, Eb, and Bb7 with guitar-friendly chords?
 The answer is that many people have already done just that.
-In fact Oscar Schmidt has produced a version of their 21-chord Americana autoharp that comes with E, Bm, and F#m already installed.

 If you already have an autoharp, don't despair - especially if it's a 21-key Oscar Schmidt - they're very easy to update.
-Chromaharps and 15-key Oscar Schmidts are a little more complicated, but still very doable, as long as you are careful.
+Chromaharps and 15-key 'harps are a little more complicated, but still doable.

 The first part of this article contains suggestions for making 21-chorders more folk-friendly.
 Further down, we have some suggestions for reconfiguring 15-chorders, but many folks who attempt that also consider making their autoharps "diatonic."
 That is, they retune some of the strings they'll never use in Folk, Bluegrass, or Country to double other strings that they WILL use.
 This means that instead of - technically - playing in five or more keys, they can only play in 1-3, but they support those keys very well, while sounding fuller than they did before.
 For more information on diatonic autoharps, check out our article "What is a Diatonic Autoharp?."